Banastre Tarleton: Early life

-American War of Independence
+American War of Independence/American Revolution

-In December 1775, at the age of 21, the volunteer-soldier Banastre Tarleton sailed from Cork to North America, where the American War of Independence (1775–1783) had broken out.
+In December 1775, Banastre Tarleton sailed from Cork to North America, where the American War of Independence (1775–1783) had broken out.
 Tarleton sailed with Lord Cornwallis as part of an expedition to capture the southern city of Charleston, South Carolina.
-After that expedition failed, at the Battle of Sullivan's Island (28 June 1776), Tarleton went north to join the main British Army under command of General William Howe, in New York.
+After that expedition failed at the Battle of Sullivan's Island (28 June 1776), Tarleton went north to join the main British Army under command of General William Howe, in New York.

 Under the command of Colonel William Harcourt, Tarleton, as a cornet, was part of a scouting party sent to gather intelligence on the movements of General Charles Lee in New Jersey.
 On 13 December 1776, Tarleton surrounded a house in Basking Ridge, and forced Lee, still in dressing gown, to surrender, as he threatened to burn down the house.
 General Lee was taken to New York as a prisoner of war.
 He later was used in an exchange of prisoners.

 In the course of the colonial war in North America, Cornet Tarleton's campaign service during 1776 earned him the position of brigade major at the end of the year.
 He was promoted to captain on 13 June 1778.
 Late in 1777, Tarleton was in action at Brandywine, the capture and defence of Germantown, and the capture of Philadelphia and at other battles in 1778.
 One such battle, in 1778, was an attack upon a communications outpost on Signal Hill in Easttown Township, Chester County, Pennsylvania, which was guarded by troops commanded by Capt.
 Henry Lee III, of the Continental Army, who repulsed the British attack.

 Capture of Charleston

 After becoming commander of the British Legion, a force of American Loyalist cavalry and light infantry, Tarleton went to South Carolina at the beginning of 1780.
 There, the capture of Charleston was the first step in regaining control of the southern provinces.
-The Legion supported Sir Henry Clinton in the operations which culminated in the British capture of Charleston.
-Tarleton was mentioned with high praise in Clinton's despatch.
+The Legion supported Sir Henry Clinton in the operations which culminated in the British capture of Charleston, earning Tarleton praise in Clinton's despatch.